 - Install a water-saving smart irrigation controller and qualify for a money-saving rebate.
 Smart irrigation controllers take the guesswork out of how often and how long to water.
-These devices connect to WiFi and access weather data and adjust the watering schedule to account for rain, temperature, humidity, UV index and even evapotranspiration.
+These devices connect to WiFi to access weather data and adjust the watering schedule to account for rain, temperature, humidity, UV index and evapotranspiration.

 - Don’t water when it’s windy or raining.

 - Don’t water between 10 a.m.- 6 p.m.
 (Or 8 a.m.-8 p.m. in Southern Utah.)
 The one and ONLY exception to this rule: If it’s windy every night, pick a time that’s less windy (even if it’s during the day).
 You could save more water by watering during the day because the loss to wind can be more than evaporation so make adjustments as needed.

 - Place a rain gauge in your backyard to monitor rainfall and irrigation.